Blue Ocean Strategy: How to Find Untapped Market Space

 What if you could make the competition irrelevant?

-This is the essence of Blue Ocean Strategy.
-Instead of struggling to outperform rivals, successful leaders find untapped market space, new frontiers where demand is created rather than fought over.
+Instead of struggling to outperform rivals, Kim and Mauborgne argue that successful leaders must find untapped market space; new frontiers where demand is created rather than fought over.
+To achieve this, organizations must shift their focus from competing to creating.

 Most businesses believe they must choose between being the low-cost leader or the premium provider.
 Blue Ocean thinkers reject this trade-off.
 They pursue Value Innovation: the simultaneous pursuit of differentiation and low cost.